COFFASoft/Coffa-Viewer/README.md

 # Coffa-Viewer
-An Open Source 3D Viewer (Part of COFFA Project which aimed at designing Knowledge-Based CAM Tools for Additive Manufacturing) based on Opencascade.
+An Open Source 3D Viewer (Part of COFFA Project from [GSCOP Laboratory](https://g-scop.grenoble-inp.fr/en/research/product-process-design)) based on Opencascade.
 ![image](https://user-images.githubusercontent.com/64405374/142596169-0f65ed11-093f-4b4b-8367-be227ea559f5.png)

 You can clone and customize the CoffaViewer with respect to your context.
 You can also contribute to improve the tool.